hcitang/481/project.md

 ## Teams

-The project is to be completed in **teams of three or four**, where all members are from the same tutorial section.
+The project is to be completed in **teams of three**, where all members are from the same tutorial section.
 The idea here is to work as a deep dive group to generate a wide breadth of alternate and varied design ideas -- just as you would in the real world.

 Teams will create and operate under the particulars of their own team contract (P0).
 Consequences can be as severe as kicking a team member off the team.